MJLMills/rhorix/README.md

 #### Citing the Program

-If you use this code to make figures (or parts thereof) for a publication, please cite the paper (see documentation/citation) and the software separately as:
+If you use this code to make figures (or parts thereof) for a publication, please cite the paper and the software separately (see documentation/citation for prepared files) as:

+J. Comput.
+Chem., 2017, 38(29): 2358-2552, DOI: 10.1002/jcc.25054

+and

 Rhorix 1.0.0, M. J. L. Mills, 2017, github.com/MJLMills/rhorix